Comparison of the microcanonical population annealing algorithm with the Wang-Landau algorithm: Results comparison

 The maximum value of the specific heat $C_{max}$ of the Potts model in the case of a first-order phase transition depends on the volume of the system as~\cite{Challa-1986,Lee-1991}

-Fitting the data in the fourth and fifth columns of Table~\ref{table1} yields a scaling estimate of the $C_{max}$ with slope $\alpha{\approx}0.2473(3)$ for WL and for MCPA with slope $\alpha{\approx}0.2471(4)$, taking into account the correction terms in the fit, Expr.~(A23) from the paper~\cite{Lee-1991}.
-Our estimates agree well with the numerical estimate from earlier paper~\cite{Challa-1986}, $\alpha{\approx}0.250$, and more closer to the exact value of $\alpha_{exact} {=} 0.246355\ldots$.
+The data in the fourth and fifth columns of Table~\ref{table1} are shown in the figure~\ref{fig6} along with the error bars.
+The fit excluding the smallest lattice size $L=16$ gives an estimate of $C_{max}$ with slope $\alpha{\approx}0.2470(3)$ for WL and for MCPA with slope $\alpha{\approx}0.2465(24)$, taking into account the correction terms in the fit, Expr.~(A23) from the paper~\cite{Lee-1991}.
+Our estimates agree well with the numerical estimate from an earlier paper~\cite{Challa-1986}, $\alpha{\approx}0.250$, and are closer to the exact value $\alpha_{exact} {=} 0.246355\ldots$.

-The critical temperature $T_c$ can be estimated from the position $T_{C_{max}}$ of the the maximum of the specific heat, and fitting the data in the second and third columns of the table~\ref{table1} gives the estimates shown in the penultimate row of the table.
-The last row shows the exact known temperature.
+The critical temperature $T_c$ can be estimated from the position $T_{C_{max}}$ of the maximum of the specific heat, and the data in the second and third columns of the table~\ref{table1} are shown in the figure~\ref{fig7} along with the error bars.
+The fit results in the estimates given in the penultimate row of the table.
+The last row gives the exact known temperature.
 The estimates match the exact value to within four digits.
-Note that the estimates for the data obtained by the WL and MCPA methods are equally good.
+Note that the estimates for the data obtained by the WL and MCPA methods are equally good, with the MCPA error bars being an order of magnitude larger.